dsa-ntc/westsounddsa.github.io/_pages/zine.md

 <h3>Call for Submissions</h3>
 <B>Theme: Housing</B>
-<br>We are accepting art + writing submissions which address the topic of housing from a socialist perspective.</br>
+<br>We are accepting art + writing submissions which address the topic of housing from a socialist perspective.
-<br>Things you might consider:</br>
+<br>Things you might consider:
 <ul>
   <li>Housing as a human right</li>
   <li>Architecture</li>